 The scientific process follows a distinct path from hypothesis (idea) to established knowledge.
-It is possible to skip steps and derive directly an outcome but the conclusions are less certain without supporting evidence from reliable experimentation.

 - Established Knowledge:

 The results of many experiments are compared through a weight of evidence approach (see our booklet on this topic).
 This is not simply a case of counting publications, individual peer reviewed studies are examined and their strengths and weaknesses noted.
 This allows overall conclusions to be formed about the strength of the evidence for the hypothesis and a consensus of what is established knowledge about a subject.